aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/UI-Components/aspose-cells-gridjs/client/_index.md

      // the parameters for options:
 	    updateMode:  currently we only support 'server'
 	    updateUrl:  set the server side  url for update action based on json
+		view: set the view size for the sheet,for example `{width: () => 1000, height: ()=> 500}`
 	    mode: read means readonly spread sheet/edit means we can edit the spread sheet
             allowSelectTextInTextBoxInReadMode: whether allow select text in TextBox control when in read mode,the default value is false
 	    showToolbar:   means whether to show toolbar
+	    showCheckSyntaxButton: whether to show syntax checking & spell correction button in toolbar
+	    checkSyntax:   whether to do syntax checking & spell correction for user input for text content
 	    showFileName:  whether to show the filename
 	    local:         support multiple language for menus ,the locale can be: en, zh, es, pt, de, ru, nl,